 The Royal Parks

-The Royal Parks is the charity managing 5,000 acres of precious green space across London
+Player-supported charity The Royal Parks manages 5,000 acres of precious green space across London

 The Royal Parks looks after the eight historic royal parks (Hyde Park, Kensington Gardens, The Green Park, St James's Park, The Regent's Park, Bushy Park, Richmond Park and Greenwich Park), as well as other important open spaces such as Brompton Cemetery, Victoria Tower Gardens and Canning Green.

 Enjoyed by 77 million visitors each year, these are some of London's busiest green spaces, providing unparalleled opportunities to escape the hustle and bustle of the city.
 The Royal Parks are also of huge ecological importance.
 Home to hundreds of thousands of trees and plants and a wealth of wildlife including rare and important species, the parks play a pivotal role in the biodiversity of the city.